 We can use willpower for great things like weight loss, fitness, career, family, or whatever.
 Willpower is a muscle.
-It will never get stronger if we’re not actively creating and exercising our willpower.
+It will never get stronger without actively creating and exercising our willpower.
 The ability to have willpower and make better choices is located in the prefrontal cortex, our newly evolved brain.
 It’s where fight or flight responses are stored, and stress responses are held.

-These best willpower-related books help you to self-help and motivation.
-Also, these will boost up and increase your willingness.
+These best willpower-related books help you with self-help and motivation.
+Also, these will boost and increase your willingness.
 So get these books and achieve your success.

 Table of Contents